caolan/chicken-level/README.md

 (lazy-seq->list (db-stream db key: #t value: #f)) ;; => ("foo" "bar" "baz")
 ```

+### Synchronous Writes

+**Note:** this information is mostly copied from the [LevelDB docs][3]

+By default, each write to leveldb is asynchronous: it returns after pushing
+the write from the process into the operating system.
+The transfer from
+operating system memory to the underlying persistent storage happens
+asynchronously.
+The sync flag can be turned on for a particular write to
+make the write operation not return until the data being written has been
+pushed all the way to persistent storage.
+(On Posix systems, this is
+implemented by calling either fsync(...) or fdatasync(...) or msync(...,
+MS\_SYNC) before the write operation returns.)

+Asynchronous writes are often more than a thousand times as fast as
+synchronous writes.
+The downside of asynchronous writes is that a
+crash of the machine may cause the last few updates to be lost.
+Note
+that a crash of just the writing process (i.e., not a reboot) will
+not cause any loss since even when sync is false, an update is pushed
+from the process memory into the operating system before it is
+considered done.

+`db-batch` provides an alternative to asynchronous writes.
+Multiple
+updates may be placed in the same batch and applied together
+using a `sync: #t`.
+The extra cost of the synchronous write will be
+amortized across all of the writes in the batch.

 ## Creating an interface

 If you want to provide your own storage impelmentation, import this egg